- One of the few professionally-trained Futurists on the planet. I can’t predict the future, but knew you might have

 - The second origin has to do with the design style of Art Deco and my fascination for the 1933 Chicago World’s Fair.
 In many ways, the future as we know it started at this fair.
 It was slowly dawning on the world that the future could be different from the past.
 From suburbs and freeways to home refrigerators and other time-saving appliances, many of the ideas we now take for granted began there on display.
 Running through it all was a sense of streamlined design and speed.
 We were going to make the future better than before.
 And, along the way, we realized that innovation brings its own problems.
 We didn’t realize that our philosophy mattered more than our plans, but failing at philosophy we just continue to plan.
 Sometimes we even come up with college degrees that are all about planning out the future.

 - Since leaving the AIA board in 2013, I have lost a bit of my optimism about the future.
 Some of that came from getting older and being less enamored of constant change and part came from observing what got attention and praise from the AIA.
 While I was on the Golden Awards committee, they settled on an architect who does these concrete office monstrosities.
 The committee also considered another modernist architect and although I praised this person’s cleverness, I wondered out loud at its lack of beauty and if its facade which was already fading after only a couple of decades, would endure.
-This cause another rather prestigious committee member to bluntly explain how much I didn’t know about architects, architecture and probably even life itself.
+This caused a rather prestigious committee member to bluntly explain how much I didn’t know about architects, architecture and probably even life itself.
 If you haven’t been lectured by an actual Lord of the Realm, your bucket list is not as cool as mine.
 I was struck by the elitism backed up by technology.
 As Churchill has said, “First we shape our buildings and then our buildings shape us.”
 Too often, the elites have spoiled the future for the rest of us.